 SUSTAINABLE SOLUTIONS LEADING THE WAY

 Some of you may be a little apprehensive to make the shift, and trust me when I say, I get it!
 Plastic is - and has been - a staple of this industry.
 There’s something satisfyingly comforting about knowing your fruit and veggies are safely wrapped in plastic.
 I also get that those fears are misplaced.
 We’re dedicated to getting your produce from soil to store shelves safely and, these days, sustainably.
 With so many options on the market, the opportunity is there to evolve the way you pack your produce.
 You just have to grab it with both hands!
 And there are a lot of options to grab.
 The fresh arrival of EcoLabel food stickers from Sinclair is another example.
 They’re nifty things, these.
 Compostable, food-safe, and environmentally friendly from the ink right through to the adhesive and face stock.
 That’s right, they’re fully biodegradable.
 It’s a fantastic addition to our range.
 Speaking of...you’ve probably heard me harping on about our new sustainable heat-sealed packaging that rolled into Foodstuff stores throughout the North Island in May.
 This packaging from Proseal reduces plastic packaging usage and is already proving a popular option as a substitute for traditional plastic clamshells.
 We’ve also incorporated the use of recycled polyethylene, INFIA 100% R-PET, and Enviro Pac into the mix.
-These round out our selection of sustainable, environmentally friendly options.
+These round out our selection of sustainable fruit and vegetable packaging options.
 Honestly, if you couldn’t already tell, I could sit here and talk until I’m blue in the face about our new and existing sustainable options, but...I’ll call it there for today!

 INNOVATIVE PACKAGING IS MORE THAN A HOLLOW PROMISE